gvlasov/inflectible/README.md

 # What problem does it solve?

-Many languages rely heavily on non-trivial rules of inflection.
+Many natural languages rely heavily on non-trivial rules of inflection.
 In order to construct texts in those languages with variable members of sentences, we can't always just concatenate strings: generally we have to know the grammatical structure of sentences we're constructing, and we have to know how words in